croct-tech/templates/templates/croct/ui/block/product-cards-section/README.md

 # Introduction

-A card section organizes products, which can be personalized for different audiences, into visually distinct blocks.
+A card section organizes products into visually distinct blocks, typically arranged in a grid or carousel to enable quick browsing and comparison.

-Arranged in a grid or carousel, these cards allow for quick browsing and comparison across multiple offerings.
+Common in e-commerce, feature pages, and landing pages, product cards highlight key details to drive engagement and conversions.

-Product cards are commonly used in e-commerce sites, feature pages, and landing pages to highlight key details and drive engagement or conversions.
+Personalizing the products shown, such as surfacing items based on browsing history or purchase intent, and testing different layouts, imagery, or calls to action can improve relevance and boost performance.

 ## Usage